Connorlb/IDBSite/PITCHME.md

 3. Grid images get stretched to fit.
 This can look pretty weird at times, and it may be better to just crop the images.
 ---
 **What puzzles us about their website?**
 Nothing really puzzled us about their site.
-Everything is presented very cleanly, it is easy to understand what is going on and what they were looking to accomplish.
+Everything is presented very cleanly, it is easy to understand what is going on and what they were looking to accomplish

 ---
 ### Visualization:
 [PocketChef](pocketchef.me/visualization)